 Sweet, tart, and perfect for holiday entertaining, this Royal Pomegranate Apple cocktail is a delicious blend of fall harvest flavors.

 CHEERS!
+It’s time for a fall cocktail and this Royal Apple Pomegranate cocktail is the one!
 After the most recent record breaking heat wave, the weather has been overcast for at least a week now.
 The leaves are in that odd stage where the trees look kind of pale but haven’t turned their showy fall colors just yet.
 Even though the first official day of Autumn was this past week, the feeling in the air is that it is definitely coming but not quite in full swing.
 It is almost time to dust off the boots and scarves while flipping through This Old House Magazine.
-Ok, that last one isn’t about fall, but a room of mine is being featured inside in October, so I can’t help myself.
+Ok, that last one isn’t about fall, but a room of mine is being featured inside,so I can’t help myself.

 So, to celebrate, I thought I’d whip up a slightly different fall flavored cocktail.
 Pomegranate and Apple are a great combination and both fruits are harvested during the autumn and winter months.
 About 2 years ago, my husband’s brother introduced me to the sweet goodness of Crown Royal Regal Apple.
 Whisky isn’t something I normally go for since I am more of a fruity sangria or mixed drink kind of girl.
 Generally speaking, whisky and bourbon don’t have the fruity cocktail selection of, let’s say, a vodka or rum.
 This won me over, however.